xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If the selection is unambiguous (an entire row or column), then
     > DEMOTE? will not display the dialog box.

->
+> &nbsp;

 **Related Functions**

-PROMOTE   Promotes the selection in an outline
+PROMOTE&nbsp;&nbsp;&nbsp;Promotes the selection in an outline

-SHOW.DETAIL   Expands or collapses a portion of an outline
+SHOW.DETAIL&nbsp;&nbsp;&nbsp;Expands or collapses a portion of an outline

-SHOW.LEVELS   Displays a specific number of levels of an outline
+SHOW.LEVELS&nbsp;&nbsp;&nbsp;Displays a specific number of levels of an outline

 Return to [top](#A)